 Reel: Accompanying the weight of your rod is a priority.
 It’s usually suggested to look for a large arbor to account for the fight big fish like to give.
 When the line is whizzing out and you’re down to your backing, you’ll be thankful to have the extra strength.

 Leader: A crucial element to consider when streamer fishing for trout or other large fish is your leader.
 The suggested leader size usually ranges about 6-9 feet of 3 or 4x, but on large streamers, even going to 1-2x isn’t overkill.
 A sinking leader can also be an extremely useful tool for getting your streamer deep in a short amount of time.
 Click here for some of the best line on the market right now.

-Split shot: The bane of the fly fishing community; split shot.
-Split shot is a less sexy, but extremely effective additive that will allow you to get your fly deep, FAST.
+Split shot: For when you dont have any sinking leader, there’s the bane of the fly fishing community; split shot.
+Split shot is a less sexy, but can be very effective additive that will allow you to get your fly deep, FAST.
 By adding one or two size 7 split shot to your line, you’ll be drastically increasing the time your fly spends in its target area.
 Just attach the shot about 3-5 inches above the fly and let her rip.